IATI/IATI-Developer-Documentation/contribute.rst

 Please follow this guide if you wish your pull requests to be reviewed by us.
 This guide was created to ensure your contributions have a meaningful long-term impact on the IATI code base by ensuring your code can be maintained over the long-term.
 It is also beneficial to open a Github Issue about any significant features you may wish to add as we reserve the right to reject pull requests that clash with, or otherwise hinder, existing or ongoing work.

-This style guide is inspired by the `React contribution guides <https://facebook.github.io/react-native/docs/contributing.html#how-to-contribute>`__.
+This guide is inspired by the `React contribution guides <https://facebook.github.io/react-native/docs/contributing.html#how-to-contribute>`__.

 Code Conventions
 -------------------------